Stages Learning Materials

-Angela seemed to have a knack for kindergarten-level arts and crafts, so pretty soon other therapists and families were asking her to make a set of “flashcards” for them.
+Soon other therapists and families were asking Angela to make a set of “flashcards” for them.
 As the requests grew, Angela started photocopying the cards at Kinkos.
 After creating a couple hundred card sets like this she overheard someone talking about “offset press printing,” where you can print thousands of pieces with higher quality and less cost.
-She quite literally interrupted the conversation of two strangers and asked them to explain this contraption.
 The next day, armed with a phone book, Angela started calling printers.

 A few months later, Angela started teaching a 4 year old with the brightest red hair you’ve ever seen, named David.
 David's mother, Karen French, is an amazing talented wedding photographer in Huntington Beach, CA. Not more than a few minutes passed before Angela began to tell Karen about her flashcard project.

 Since that point more than 150,000 Language Builder Picture Noun Cards have made their way into homes and schools, to help children with autism learn basic language skills.
 Over the years we have updated the images, making the switch from film to digital, and ensuring that kids are learning from the most recognizable, attractive, and updated pictures we can find.